 When I was 3 we moved to a detached house in Walton on Thames, Surrey - commuterland.
-I had a happy childhood playing with all my friends in the muddy track which was our road, making up plays and performing them to long-suffering parents, collecting dogs to "train" in the garden, making fires and cooking food in front of the old chicken shed at the bottom of the garden.
+I had a happy childhood playing with all my friends in the muddy track which was our road, making up plays and performing them to long-suffering parents, collecting dogs to "train" in the garden, making fires and cooking food over a fire in front of the old chicken shed at the bottom of the garden.
 My brother Jeremy and I got on well but he was sent to boarding school at 7, so I only saw him during the school holidays and was very much an only child.
-We had a solid fuel boiler in the kitchen which had to be lit every morning and jack frost iced up the inside of the windows on winter mornings.
+We had a solid fuel boiler in the kitchen which had to be lit every morning and jack frost iced up the inside of the windows on winter mornings and I got dressed in the warmth of the airing cupboard.
 We swam in the River Thames, I sang in the church choir and Dad's madrigal choir and I went dancing at "Hersham Hop" to Tamla Motown with my friend Lindsay.
 Walton Park is now a main road leading to Hersham Station, full of cars.
 Whilst a teenager, I played guitar and sang in a group called "Dee, Pete and Viv" that mostly sang covers of Peter, Paul and Mary.
 We were successful enough to do a tour of Denmark school folk clubs and sing on national Danish radio.

 I went to a posh girls school where I had to wear a red beret and grey felt hat in the winter and thick grey stockings with suspenders (!) and a straw panama and stripey dress in the summer.
 I was no good at Latin and was put into the German class.
 I wasn't good at that either and ended up learning cookery.
 I was a natural with music but struggled with the classical part.
 However I ended up with an A grade for Music A level and an E pass for English language and 9 O levels which got me into Redland Teachers Training College in Bristol.
 I was always overweight and was constantly on diets to get thin.
 They never worked.
 I sang with Alan, Pete and Danny in a folk group called "Bethams" and we did a fun summer season in McTavish's Kitchens in Fort William.

 I met John, my first husband when I was 16 on the bus on my way to The Barge folk club in Kingston on Thames.
-We were soul mates for many years, parting for a while whilst I did my A levels and eventually marrying and having 3 lovely children.
+We were soul mates for many years, parting for a while whilst I did my A levels and eventually marrying.
+I made my wedding dress myself which cost only £4 in material.
 He joined me in Bristol studying electronic engineering and then we both went back to Leatherhead in Surrey where we bought our first house for £8,000 and I taught in a primary school and after several miscarriages Ben was born.
 As soon as we could we moved back to the Bristol area, where we first bought a large maisonette in Weston Super Mare, up the hill near Grove Park with a great view of the sea.
 In Weston hospital Joe was born - very easily and thenI nearly died giving birth to Amy with an emergency caesarian.
 The flat was so big the boys rode their trikes around on the amazingly thick carpet that used to belong to Elizabeth Taylor and Richard Burton.
-It was a shock being a mother of three in just over 4 years and sometimes I saw my reflection in shop windows - a pale tired bedraggled woman - pushing a triple buggy along and couldn't believe it was me.
+It was a shock being a mother of these three lovely little blondies in just over 4 years and sometimes I saw my reflection in shop windows - a pale tired bedraggled woman - pushing a triple buggy along and couldn't believe it was me.
 I needed all the help I could get and my mum and mother in law came to stay when I had the babies and Auntie Mary came to visit often as she travelled around the country with her job with the RNIB.
 I still kept up my music played as a duo with my friend Pete Thompson from "Bethams" and another duo with Jenny.

 The thirty steps up to the the front door and the lack of other young mums with kids drove us to find a more suitable house for a family.
 With some financial help from the family, we moved to a practical 1960s house in Winscombe on the foothills of the Mendip hills.
 A safe cul de sac near both playgroup and primary school with a level garden and plenty of children around for our kids to play with.
 Here John and I struggled to make ends meet and I worked in a mushroom farm at weekends and then as a literacy tutor in the evenings.
 I joined Alan and Paul in a band called "Meridian" which had some success around the local folk clubs and later joined Martin Hanstead and Stefan Hannigan forming a multi-instrumental folk band called "Orion".